rikikalita/rikikalita/README.md

 - 🎓 Studied Computer Science & Engineering at <b>Royal Global University, Guwahati.</b></a>

-- 🔭 I’m currently studying full-stack web-develoment on Acciojob.
+- 🔭 Innovative thinker with a passion for creative excellence.

 - 📫 How to reach me **kalitariki5@gmail.com**.